 About Pathways Florida

 Pathways Florida is located in beautiful, sunny Sarasota, Florida.
 Our residential treatment center is nestled in North Sarasota, just minutes from local attractions such as Marie Selby Botanical Gardens and the Ringling Museum.
 The Pathways Florida client residence is a 1953 motel that was purchased by First Step of Sarasota, Inc. in 1983.
 The building has been remodeled and has 70 furnished bedrooms.
 Each room allows for two clients and each room has a bathroom and closet to accommodate the clients comfortably.
-The residential treatment center provides a number of amenities, including an exercise area, a swimming pool, and a volleyball court.
+The residential treatment center provides a number of amenities, including an exercise area and a volleyball court.